 It is recommended to heat peanut butter to at least 160°F (71°C) to effectively kill salmonella.
 This is the minimum temperature recommended by the United States Department of Agriculture (USDA) for preparing foods to be eaten by individuals with weakened immune systems.
 However, keep in mind that heating peanut butter to high temperatures may affect its taste and texture.

-See also How long to cook 2 lbs chicken in crockpot
+See also How to cook corn bread in air fryer

 It is important to note that while cooking can reduce the risk of salmonella contamination, it cannot guarantee complete elimination.
 Some salmonella bacteria may survive the cooking process, especially if the peanut butter is not heated to the recommended temperatures or if it is contaminated after cooking.